Giorgio Pallavicino Trivulzio: "Amnesty in America" or "Confinement in Prague"

-In Vienna the emperor died in March 1835 and his son, the well intention "Ferdinand der Gütige", came to the throne.
+In Vienna the emperor died in March 1835 and his son, the well-intentioned "Ferdinand der Gütige", came to the throne.
 It was a time for new beginnings, and Pallavicino Trivulzio, whose sentence still had more than five years to run, was offered early release.
 The imperial authorities made arrangements for him to be deported to America as part of a larger group of political detainees.
 However, it turned out that their illustrious prisoner did not wish to start a new life in America.
 There could, at this stage, be no question of returning him to Italy, where he might resume his former habit of fomenting separatism, so alternative arrangements were made for him to be "confined in Prague".
 The intensity of his confinement is unclear, but during his five years in Prague he took the opportunity, in 1839, to marry Anna Koppmann, the daughter of the prison governor.
 The couple returned to Lombardy in 1840.
 Their daughter, another Anna, was born later that same year.

 They now settled at the family home in San Fiorano (Lodi) near Piacenza: for a few years little more was heard of Pallavicino Trivulzio.
 There is mention of his having been kept under low-level surveillance by the regional police department.

+Political career

 1848

 He returned to the political stage following the "Five Days of Milan", a brief but intense uprising on the city streets during March 1848 which led to the (temporary) expulsion of the Austrian garrison under Field Marshal Radetzky.
 Evidence of Pallavicino Trivulzio's attitude to these developments survives in the form of a painting by Giuseppe Molteni of his eight-year-old daughter dressed in the uniform that liberation fighters had adopted for the insurgency.
-1848 quickly became a year of revolutions in many of the Italian territories and states (and more widely across Europe), and in view of his earlier experiences following the (far more limited) anti-Austrian insurgencies of 1820/21 it is understandable that Pallavicino Trivulzio first move involved escaping (again) to Switzerland, from where he very soon moved on to Paris, where he sought to solicit support for the Risorgimento vision.
-Following the restoration of the Austrian) order in August 1848 he moved to Turin, the capital of Piedmont-Sardinia which is positioned directly to the west of Lombardy.
-During the months when it seemed possible that Austria might capitulate or withdraw and that Italian unification might prove achievable in 1848, Pallavicino Trivulzio emerged as a "sincere and unqualified" advocate of a merger between Piedmont, Lombardy and Veneto even though integration into the Kingdom of Sardinia would confound his long-standing republican convictions.
+1848 quickly became a year of revolutions in many of the Italian territories and states (and more widely across Europe), and in view of his earlier experiences following the (far more limited) anti-Austrian insurgencies of 1820/21 it is understandable that Pallavicino Trivulzio's first move involved escaping (again) to Switzerland, from where he very soon moved on to Paris, where he sought to solicit support for the Risorgimento vision.
+Following the restoration of the Austrian order in August 1848 he moved to Turin, the capital of Piedmont-Sardinia which is positioned directly to the west of Lombardy.
+During the months when it seemed possible that Austria might capitulate or withdraw and that Italian unification might prove achievable in 1848, Pallavicino Trivulzio emerged as a "sincere and unqualified" advocate of a merger between Piedmont, Lombardy, and Veneto even though integration into the Kingdom of Sardinia would confound his long-standing republican convictions.